chm294/todo-list/README.md

 ## Instructions
 + type in the insert new task bar to add new task items
-+ hover over your entries to highlight and click to move the items when they are done
++ hover over your entries to highlight; click to move the items when they are done
 + accomplished items will appear in a separate list below